 - Collaboration software

 - Analytics tracking

-The time involved will vary greatly depending on the video length, the number of videos you’re putting out, and the style of video.
+The time involved will vary greatly depending on the video length, the number of videos you schedule to release, and the style of video.
 Skill, access to tools, and other factors will impact the time investment as well.
-All steps considered, it typically takes a professional team a minimum of two weeks to work through the process of creating a one or two-minute video, though it’s not uncommon for a more advanced production to take two months or more.
+All steps considered, it typically takes a professional team a minimum of two weeks to work through the process of creating a one or two-minute video.
+However, it’s not uncommon for a more advanced production to take two months or more.

-While you can, in theory, pass this task off to another member of your video content marketing team and give them a window of time to produce something, it won’t have the same polish or produce the same results as one that’s created by specialists who have the time and tools necessary to do the job right.
+While you can, in theory, pass this task off to another member of your video content marketing team and give them a window of time to produce something, it won’t have the same polish or produce the same results as one that specialists create in the video production process who have the time and tools necessary to do the job right.

 Identify What a Successful Video Marketing Strategy Looks Like to Your Organization

-As mentioned earlier, there are three primary buckets videos fall into—brand awareness, engagement, education.
+As mentioned earlier, there are three primary buckets videos fall into—brand awareness, engagement, and education.
 The KPIs will vary depending on what your overall goals are.
 A few examples are highlighted below.